-All electors will be able to vote for the Mayor, the five 'atlarge' councillors and the respective community board members.
-In addition, those electors on the general electoral roll will be able to vote for the respective general ward councillors and those on the Māori electoral roll will be able to vote for the Māori ward councillor.
+All electors will be able to vote for the mayor and respective community board members.
+Those electors on the general electoral roll will be able to vote for respective general ward councillors and those electors on the Māori electoral roll will be able to vote for the Māori ward councillor.